 The high prices can be attributed to high living costs.
-Another factor pushing up the prices is the fact that the dentists in these countries have to repay heavy student loans.
+Another factor pushing up the prices is the fact that the dentists in these countries have to repay heavy student loans, for their dental education.

 Moreover, the operating and labor costs to run a clinic in these countries are higher.

 However, there are some places in the world where you can have affordable dental work without compromising on quality.